-As the input voltage increases, so does the output voltage.
+As the input voltage increases, so do the output voltage.
 Moreover, a close examination reveals that the output voltage is nearly identical to the input voltage, lagging behind by about 0.7 volts.

 This is the unique quality of the common-collector amplifier: an output voltage that is nearly equal to the input voltage.
-Examined from the perspective of output voltage change for a given amount of input voltage change, this amplifier has a voltage gain of almost exactly unity (1), or 0 dB.
+Examined from the perspective of output voltage change for a given amount of input voltage change, this amplifier has a voltage gain of almost unity (1), or 0 dB.
 This holds true for transistors of any β value, and for load resistors of any resistance value.

 It is simple to understand why the output voltage of a common-collector amplifier is always nearly equal to the input voltage.
-Referring to the diode current source transistor model in Figure below, we see that the base current must go through the base-emitter PN junction, which is equivalent to a normal rectifying diode.
+Referring to the diode current source transistor model in figure below, we see that the base current must go through the base-emitter PN junction, which is equivalent to a normal rectifying diode.

 Applying the common-collector circuit to the amplification of AC signals requires the same input “biasing” used in the common-emitter circuit: a DC voltage must be added to the AC input signal to keep the transistor in its active mode during the entire cycle.
-When this is done, the result is the non-inverting amplifier in Figure below.
+When this is done, the result is the non-inverting amplifier in the figure below.

 common-collector amplifier vin 1 4 sin(0 1.5 2000 0 0) vbias 4 0 dc 2.3 q1 2 1 3 mod1 v1 2 0 dc 15 rload 3 0 5k .model mod1 npn .tran .02m .78m .plot tran v(1,0) v(3,0) .end